OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 2. Navigate to your Admin Tools.
 3. Click on the “People” tab.
 4. Select a learner.
+5. Select the “Courses” tab.

    .. image:: images/peopletabview.png

-5. Select the “Courses” tab.
+6. Select “Manage Courses.”

    .. image:: images/peoplecoursestab.png

-6. Select “Manage Courses.”
 7. Select the course you’d like to either enroll/drop the user.

+8. Select “Enroll User” or “Remove User.”

    .. image:: images/enrolldropuser.png

-8.Select “Enroll User” or “Remove User.”
 9. Click “Done.”

 November 15th, 2018